DA’s Office requests assistance from TBI in the investigation of a fatal shooting in Hawkins County - NewsBreak

 EPD says two persons of interest in Thursday shooting death in custody, victim has been identified.

-ELIZABETHTON — The Elizabethton Police Department reported Saturday morning that the two persons of interest in the Thursday morning shooting death are now in custody and the dead man found at the scene of the shooting on Oakmont Drive has been identified.
+ELIZABETHTON — The Elizabethton Police Department reported Saturday morning that the two persons of interest in a Thursday morning shooting death are now in custody, and the deceased man found at the scene of the shooting on Oakmont Drive has been identified.
 The deceased man has been identified as...

+1 Person Injured In A Motor Vehicle Crash In Carter County (Carter County, TN)

+The Police Department reported a motor vehicle crash in Carter County on Thursday.
+The accident happened at around 7 p.m.
+John Henson, who was working as a constable, allegedly made a U-turn in the middle of Highway 19E and into the path of an approaching car.

 Kingsport Times-News